Chapter 42: On Our Way

 “Alright everyone, here’s our ride!”
 Bark shouted, waving his arm to call the other three over.
 He grabbed a section of the wire.
 “Let’s get the hell outta here!”

-As the four slowly made their way down the hundred or so meters down to the ground level, Elias found himself thinking about many things.
+As the four slowly made their way down the hundred or so meters down to the ground level, Sally found herself thinking about many things.

-He was normal again, something that he thought would never happen after Nagus’ experiments caused his crystalizing skin condition to undergo a monstrous transformation only a day or two ago.
-Then again, his capture and study of the odd, gem-like lesions that covered his arms would have never occurred had he been discovered by those scientists.
+She was normal again, something that she thought would never happen after Nagus’ experiments caused her crystalizing skin condition to undergo a monstrous transformation only a day or two ago.
+Then again, her capture and study of the odd, gem-like lesions that covered her arms would have never occurred had she been discovered by those scientists.

-His mind then went to the Planet observatory on the outskirts of the ruined city of Mobotropolis – his home.
-‘Well, not really,’ he corrected himself as they crossed the halfway point towards the ground.
+Her mind then went to the Planet observatory on the outskirts of the ruined city of Mobotropolis – her home.
+‘Well, not really,’ she corrected herself as they crossed the halfway point towards the ground.
 ‘It’s more of a temporary residence at the moment.
-Suffice it to say… It will be good to return and to see everyone again.’
+Regardless… It will be good to return and to see everyone again.’

-Reminiscing about home brought forth another thought: the fox who had rescued him.
-Ever since their initial meeting in the Kintobor Building, he felt a strange and unsettling feeling about the former SOLDIER. ‘…I don’t understand it… but I get this feeling that he looks familiar…’ he thought as he approached the ground.
+Reminiscing about home brought forth another thought: the fox who had rescued her.
+Ever since their initial meeting in the Kintobor Building, she felt a strange and unsettling feeling about the former SOLDIER. ‘…I don’t understand it… but I get this feeling that he looks familiar…’ Sally thought as she approached the ground.
 ‘I can’t place where, but it’s as though he was a younger version of-’

-Elias felt his pulse quicken and the hands he had on the steel wire tightened into a vice-like grip as he recalled an old memory from 15 years ago, back when Mobotropolis and Megapolis were at war with one another.
-‘Yes that’s it…’ his mind raced, the pieces starting to link together.
-‘Though the face may look younger and he doesn’t have the scars or the eyepatch… that Tails individual could be a dead ringer for the man who cost me my whole livelihood!
+Sally felt her pulse quicken and the hands she had on the steel wire tightened into a vice-like grip as she recalled an old memory from 15 years ago, back when Mobotropolis and Megapolis were at war with one another.
+‘Yes that’s it…’ her mind raced, the pieces starting to link together.
+‘Though the face may look younger and he doesn’t have the scars or the eyepatch… Tails could be a dead ringer for the man who cost me my whole livelihood!
 That’s why I felt so unnerved around him!’

-His feet suddenly touched the rocky, lifeless floor of the Megapolis outskirts and he quickly let go of the crane wire.
-He felt his hands tremble – whether it was from holding on for dear life or the realization he just made, he wasn’t certain.
+Her feet suddenly touched the rocky, lifeless floor of the Megapolis outskirts and she quickly let go of the crane wire.
+She felt her hands tremble – whether it was from holding on for dear life or the realization she just made, she wasn’t certain.
 ‘One thing’s for sure… I need to know more about Tails and about who he really is.
-For if he is of direct relation to Amadeus, the one who made it possible for Kintobor to conquer Mobotropolis and the one who stole my family away-’
+Because if he’s truly related to Amadeus, the one who made it possible for Kintobor to conquer Mobotropolis and the one who stole my family away-’

-“Gre- I mean, Elias,” he heard Cream call next to him, snapping him out of his thoughts.
-He turned to face the rabbit, who looked at him with concern.
+“Gre- I mean, Sally?” she heard Cream call next to her, snapping him out of her thoughts.
+She turned to face the rabbit, who looked at her with concern.
 “Are you alright?
 You look like you’ve seen a ghost?”

-“Ah, yes, milady,” he replied breathlessly, moving out of the way as Cosmo and Bark dropped behind him.
-“I am fine… In fact,” he suddenly smiled as the beginning of a plan started to form in his mind.
+“Uh… Yeah,” she replied breathlessly, moving out of the way as Cosmo and Bark dropped behind him.
+“I’m fine… In fact,” she suddenly smiled as the beginning of a plan started to form in her mind.
 “I’ve never felt better in all of my life.”

-Nonplussed at Elias’ odd behaviour, Cream turned her attention towards Bark and Cosmo.
+Nonplussed at Sally’s odd behaviour, Cream turned her attention towards Bark and Cosmo.
 She approached both of them and smiled as they dusted themselves off.
 “You two alright?” she asked.

 Bark flashed her a grin and a thumbs-up while Cosmo nodded, her eyes sparkling with excitement.
 “Yep!” she chirped.